yggdrasil-network/yggdrasil-network.github.io/about.md

 ### Spanning Tree

-A spanning tree is constructed with the tree rooted at the highest TreeID, where TreeID is equal to a sha512sum of a node's public ed25519 key (used for signing).
+A [spanning tree](https://en.wikipedia.org/wiki/Spanning_tree) is constructed with the tree rooted at the highest TreeID, where TreeID is equal to a sha512sum of a node's public [Ed25519](https://en.wikipedia.org/wiki/Ed25519) key (used for signing).
 A node sends periodic advertisement messages to each neighbor.
 The advertisement contains the coords that match the path from the root through the node, plus one additional hop from the node to the neighbor being advertised to.
 Each hop in this advertisement includes a matching ed25519 signature.